Obituary of Mike Pesaresi

 The family recognizes with sincere appreciation Deborah Porter, Carol Hicks, and Cheryl Davies who so lovingly cared for Mike and all the friends who visited him during the years of his illness.
 A very special recognition to his brother in law Terry Carpenter, and sister in law Betty Jones, who cared for him daily in a way that would have made their sister so proud.
 Their support carried the family through these last few years of difficulty.
 Those who knew him best, will always see him with his apron on, and remember how he loved “Mama”.

 Visitation will be Thursday, December 12th from 5:00 pm-6:00 pm with Rosary at 6 pm at Bishop-King Funeral Home Chapel in Lake Village.
 A Mass of Christian burial will be held at Our Lady of the Lake Catholic Church in Lake Village on Friday, December 13 at 10 am with Father Stephen Hart as celebrant.
 Burial will follow in St. Isidore Cemetery in Lake Village.

 Memorials can be made to Our Lady of the Lake Catholic Church, P.O.
 Box 272, Lake Village, Ar 71653 or the Lake Village Food Pantry, P.O.
-Box 1068, Lake Village, Ar, 71653To send flowers to the family of Mike Pesaresi, please visit Tribute Store
+Box 1068, Lake Village, Ar, 71653To send flowers to the family or plant a tree in memory of Mike Pesaresi, please visit Tribute Store